d3/d3-shape/README.md

 }); // "M0,-100A100,100,0,0,1,100,0L0,0Z"
 ```

-If the radii and angles are defined as constants, you can generate an arc without any arguments:
+If the radii and angles are instead defined as constants, you can generate an arc without any arguments:

 ```js
 var a = arc()